 Favourite Quote: “The animals of the world exist for their own reasons.
 They were not made for humans any more than black people were made for white, or women created for men.” ~ Alice Walker

-Originally from Hungary, I have an educational background in Economics and Environmental Management.
+Originally from Hungary, I have an educational background in Economics and Environmental Management and currently studying Nutritional Science at the Naturopathic College of NZ.

 Although growing up with animals made me care about and love animals, I only “made the connection” and became vegan in my early 20’s.
 From then on I educated myself on animal rights issues, the health benefits of plant based diets and the impact on the environment.
 I have been active as an advocate for many years and love to help people on their path towards a more compassionate lifestyle.